tiina0/memory-game/README.md

 # memory-game

-A simple game where the player need to find all cards with matching colors
+A simple game where the player needs to find all cards with matching colors